accessibility-exchange/co-design/src/steps/61-consultants-exit-process.md

 ---
-title: 6.1 Consultants exit process
+title: Consultants exit process
+step: 6.1
+phase: Preparing for consultation
 subtitle: If a consultant and organization realize they are not a good fit, the consultant exits the process.
 ---